ibm-cloud-docs/containers/cs_storage_utilities.md

         ```
         {: screen}

-    *   Example to deploy by setting flags in the `helm install` command.
+    *   Optional: Install the Helm chart by setting flags in the `helm install` command.
 You can name your release by specifying the `--name` parameter.

         ```
         helm install ./ibmcloud-backup-restore --set ACCESS_KEY_ID=<access_key_ID><br>